 “We appreciate the service these men and women give to our country and we are dedicated to providing an education that will help them get started on the path to a creative career,” said John Jenkins, president of The Illinois Institute of Art - Chicago.
 “As members of the military, they are helping to create a brighter tomorrow for the rest of us.
 At The Illinois Institute of Art - Chicago we want to help military personnel, veterans and spouses create tomorrow in the next phase of their careers.”

 To learn more about The Art Institutes schools visit www.artinstitutes.edu.

 “Our country witnessed the birth of its ‘Greatest Generation’ in large part due to the education opportunities afforded military families after the end of World War II.
 By providing better educational opportunities to our current generation of veterans and their families we ensure a better future for our country,” Jackson said.

 Military Families United (MFU) (http://www.militaryfamiliesunited.org/) is a not-for-profit organization whose mission is to “Honor the Fallen, Support Those Who Fight, and Serve Their Families.”
 The organization is a national coalition of Gold Star and Blue Star families, veterans and others who share a deep appreciation for our men and women in uniform.
 Founded in 2005, MFU provides programs that offer families direct support.

-The Art Institute of Dallas, a campus of South University, is one of The Art Institutes (www.artinstitutes.edu), a system of more than 45 educational institutions located throughout North America.
+The Illinois Institute of Art - Chicago is one of The Art Institutes (www.artinstitutes.edu), a system of more than 45 educational institutions located throughout North America.
 The Art Institutes schools provide an important source for design, media arts, fashion and culinary arts professionals.
 Several institutions included in The Art Institutes system are campuses of South University.
 See aiprograms.info for program duration, tuition, fees, and other costs, median debt, federal salary data, alumni success, and other important info.